florentpoujol/Daneel/readme.md

 ### Data types

-The function `Daneel.Debug.GetType(object)` is an extension of Lua's built-in `type()` and may returns any of the built-in Lua types or the name of any of the objects introduced by CraftStudio or Daneel : GameObject, ModelRenderer, MapRenderer, Camera, Transform, Script, Model, ModelAnimation, Map, TileSet, Scene, Sound, Ray, RaycastHit, Vector3, Plane, Quaternion
+The function `Daneel.Debug.GetType(object)` may returns any of the built-in Lua types or the name of any of the objects introduced by CraftStudio or Daneel : GameObject, ModelRenderer, MapRenderer, Camera, Transform, Script, Model, ModelAnimation, Map, TileSet, Scene, Sound, Ray, RaycastHit, Vector3, Plane or Quaternion.

 ## Raycasting

 GameObjects who have the `CastableGameObject` ScriptedBehavior are known as **castable gameObjects**.
 The `RaycastHit` object stores the information regarding the collision between a ray and a gameObject.
-It may contains the keys *distance*, *normal*, *hitBlockLocation*, *adjacentBlockLocation*, *gameObject* and *componentType*.
+It may contains the keys distance, normal, hitBlockLocation, adjacentBlockLocation, gameObject and componentType.

-The function `ray:IntersectsGameObject(gameObject)` returns a RaycastHit if the ray intersected the gameObject, or nil.
+The function `ray:IntersectsGameObject(gameObject)` returns a RaycastHit if the ray intersects the gameObject, or nil.
 The function `ray:Cast([gameObjects])` cast the ray against all castable gameObjects (or against the provided set of gameObjects) and returns a table of RaycastHit (which will be empty if no gameObjects have been hit).